Earn-Passive-Income-with-Mining/.github/profile/README.md

 ## Introduction: What is LTC Auto Mining?

 Imagine earning Litecoin (LTC) effortlessly, 24/7, without needing expensive mining rigs or technical expertise.
 Sounds too good to be true?
-Well, with **LTC Auto Mining (https://ltcautomining.com/?ref=Sattar2048/)**, passive income through cryptocurrency mining becomes a reality.
+Well, with **LTC Auto Mining**, passive income through cryptocurrency mining becomes a reality.
 This platform allows users to mine Litecoin automatically, making it one of the most attractive options for those looking to enter the world of crypto earnings with minimal effort.

 In this comprehensive guide, we will explore:
 - What LTC Auto Mining is and how it works